openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/paths/petfindbystatus/Get.md

 import java.util.List;
 import java.util.AbstractMap;

-// if you want to use a sever that is not SERVER_0 pass it in here and change the ServerIndex input below ApiConfiguration.ServerInfo serverInfo = new ApiConfiguration.ServerInfo(
+// if you want to use a server that is not SERVER_0 pass it in here and change the ServerIndex input below ApiConfiguration.ServerInfo serverInfo = new ApiConfiguration.ServerInfoBuilder()
+    .petfindbystatusServerInfo(
-    new PetfindbystatusServer0(),
+        new PetfindbystatusServerInfo.PetfindbystatusServerInfoBuilder()
-    null
+            .petfindbystatusServer0(new PetfindbystatusServer0())
+            .build()
+    )
+    .build();
 );
 ApiConfiguration.ServerIndexInfo serverIndexInfo = new ApiConfiguration.ServerIndexInfoBuilder()
     .petfindbystatusServerInfoServerIndex(PetfindbystatusServerInfo.ServerIndex.SERVER_0)